 If you have a charcoal grill, you are going to want to periodically check the coal grate.

-This grate has a tendency to corrode or warp due to the high temperatures it endures.
+This grate tends to corrode or warp due to the high temperatures it endures.
 If you find out yours is warped, it is best to order a replacement as trying to straighten them can cause them to crack.

 It is also a good idea to check for ash buildup where the charcoal sits after every smoke.

-Not only does the ash buildup prevent good heat distribution, it can also hold moisture and hold chemicals that can do a number on steel parts and the flavor of your food.
+Not only does the ash buildup prevent good airflow and heat distribution, but it can also hold moisture and hold chemicals that can do a number on steel parts and the flavor of your food.